Address: 2 Arkwright Road, Hampstead, London NW3 6AE

 Religious Affiliation: Non-denominational

-School Visits: Contact Admissions to arrange a tour or attend one of our termly Open Mornings; dates advertised on the website.
+Contact admissions to arrange a tour or attend one of our termly open mornings; dates advertised on the website

-There is specialist teaching from Reception in many subjects and the older children receive a broad and challenging curriculum leading to CE and scholarship.
+There is specialist teaching from reception in many subjects and the older children receive a broad and challenging curriculum leading to common entrance and scholarship.
 ‘Pupils are highly motivated in their learning.’
-(ISI report)
+(ISI report).

 Games & The Arts